Empire-Strikes-Back/Flula/readme.txt

 one branch, forks, no git tags

-- we have one branch - main, we have forks, libraries have no git tags, programs do
+- we have one branch - main, we have forks, we have no git tags - our commit hashes define us

 pull requests